neo3072/DS-AI-ML-Resources/Principles, Laws, quotes, Idioms, and Sayings.md

 - DTSTTCPW (from XP) - "do the simplest thing that could possibly work"
 - Skip blame and complain game and get things done despite major obstacles.
 Victim mentality is the kiss of death.
 - KISS - Keep it simple, stupid
+- A good plan implemented today is better than a perfect plan implemented tomorrow
+- MLP - minimum lovable product
+- A problem without a solution is a complaint
+- Working on the right thing is as—if not more important—than how hard you are working
+- You can’t have five North Stars, you can’t have five most important goals…
+- Prioritize goals that are ‘critical’ ahead of goals that are ‘beneficial

 ## General
 - Priorities for business (in order)